rileyjmurray/sageopt/ROADMAP.md

 When substantial effort is undertaken to change sageopt, or add new features, the plans and rationales for those changes should be listed here.

-## Add tests for constraint violations (coniclifts)

-This is a low-priority task.

-The ability to compute constraint violations was added pretty late in the coniclifts development process.
-Linear equations and inequalities, and SAGE cones have tests.
-Should add tests for other SetMembership constraints, and for some nonlinear atoms (such as vector2norm, or exp).

 ## Populate the design_notes folder.

 This is a high-priority task.
 It can be done incrementally.